itsmama22-ctrl/iFixGuide/content/posts/battery/iphone-magsafe-not-working.md

 ---
-title: "MagSafe Not Working on iPhone?
-9 Ways to Fix Wireless Charging"
+title: MagSafe Not Working on iPhone?
+9 Ways to Fix Wireless Charging
+description: >-
-description: "MagSafe charger not working or charging slowly?
-Fix iPhone MagSafe issues with our complete troubleshooting guide for wireless charging problems."
+  MagSafe charger not working or charging slowly?
+Fix iPhone MagSafe issues with our complete troubleshooting guide for wireless charging problems.
-date: "2025-11-15"
+date: '2025-11-15'
-publishDate: "2025-11-15"
+publishDate: '2025-10-19'
-keywords: ["MagSafe not working", "MagSafe not charging", "iPhone wireless charging issues", "fix MagSafe", "MagSafe slow charging"]
+keywords:
+  - MagSafe not working
+  - MagSafe not charging
+  - iPhone wireless charging issues
+  - fix MagSafe
+  - MagSafe slow charging
-author: "iFixGuide Team"
+author: iFixGuide Team
 ---

 MagSafe provides convenient wireless charging, but when it stops working, this guide has all the solutions.